Arthur Melo: Loan to Liverpool

+Loan to Fiorentina

+On 22 July 2023, Arthur joined Serie A club Fiorentina on loan.
+On 29 May, he started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Conference League final.

+Loan to Girona

+On 1 February 2025, Arthur joined Spanish club Girona for the remainder of the 2024–25 season.

 International career

 Arthur has represented Brazil in under-17 level.
 He was part of the Brazil under-17 squad selected to play in the 2013 South American Under-17 Football Championship.

 On 15 September 2017, Arthur received his first senior call-up to the Brazil squad to face Bolivia and Chile for the 2018 FIFA World Cup qualification.
 In May 2018, he was named in the standby list for the 2018 FIFA World Cup.

-He made his international debut against United States in a 2–0 friendly win on the 7th of September 2018 coming on as a substitute.
-The Brazilian's first start was against El Salvador in a 5–0 win on the 12th of September.
+He made his international debut against United States in a 2–0 friendly win on 7 September 2018 coming on as a substitute.
+The Brazilian's first start was against El Salvador in a 5–0 win on 12 September.

-Tite praised the midfielder's playing style saying, "He always finds the best escape, the best pass out".
+Tite praised the midfielder's playing style saying, "He always finds the best escape, the best pass out.
 Even if he doesn't provide the assist, he comes up with the pass that will help a player."

 In May 2019, Arthur was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 In the 2019 Copa América Final against hosts Peru on 7 July, at the Maracanã Stadium, Arthur assisted Gabriel Jesus's match-winning goal towards the end of the first half; the match eventually ended in a 3–1 victory to Brazil.

 Arthur scored his first senior international goal for Brazil on 17 November 2020, the opener in an eventual 2–0 away win over Uruguay in a 2022 FIFA World Cup qualifier.